cluck28/FermiClassifier/README.md

 amplitude of 1.
 This is a good approximation of the situation in lab as this normalization can be enforced and the image can be rescaled to have a maximum amplitude of 1.
 All images are centered (i.e., middle is the maximum amplitude) which can be approximated in lab with pre-analysis (use Gaussian fit to identify center and rescale ROI).

+After the data has been loaded (with options for noise and fringes), train the neural network and run the analysis to see how the net does.
+Currently, the analysis has the test set loaded (and hardcoded in) but can be changed to the analysis set for diagnostics and improvement of hyper parameters.